wanyu-lin/INFOCOM2020-Guardian/README.md

 git clone
 cd wanyu-infocom20-code
 ```
-This directory contains code necessary to run TrustGCN algorithm.
+This directory contains code necessary to run Guardian algorithm.
 It is especially useful for massive trust assessment in online social networks.

 ## Setup environment